vinipsmaker/gsoc2014-boost/README.md

 callback for a previous action.
 To help the user, order guarantee is mandated for all backends.

-Lastly, I'm thinking about renaming `close` to `end`, because (1) the backend won't actually close the socket (just the session) and (2) an unclean close may happen and an `async_close` may be desired, but there is no matching `async_close` in ASIO sockets, then a different name may be desired to help differentiate the two entities.
+Lastly, I renamed `close` to `end`, because (1) the backend won't actually close the socket (just the session) and (2) an unclean close/end may happen and an `async_close` may be desired, but there is no matching `async_close` in ASIO sockets, then a different name may be desired to help differentiate the two entities.

 ![](response_state.png)